ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  the absolute difference.

-If the predictive value is missing, then $y_{total, t-1}$ should be replaced with the register based auxiliary variable, if required by the user.
+If the predictive value is missing, then $y_{total, t-1}$ should be replaced with the auxiliary variable, if required by the user.

 #### 7.1.2 Percentage Difference